Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Letter from Russell White Bear to Fred Dustin, December 1, 1938.

-Here is another account of the battle by Curley.
+Here are are 1876 and 1916 accounts of the battle by Curley.

 Note